BookCrossing: Process

 Anyone who wishes to officially participate in "releasing" books, whether leaving in a public place or passing it on to a friend, may register on the BookCrossing.com website, although there is the option to remain anonymous when "catching" or recording the find of a book.
 BookCrossing.com users can 'go hunting', where a member will go to the website to view a list of books that have recently been "released", then go to the location it was left to "catch" it.

 Books may also be left at "Official BookCrossing Zones" (OBCZs), which are in certain coffee shops, cafes, and restaurants, or other public places.
 The purpose of the zones is to motivate current members in the area to leave books to share with the public.
 It advertises BookCrossing and adds more members.

 Conventions

-There is a BookCrossing anniversary convention every April, where BookCrossers go to enjoy organized literary-related events and release books together.
+There is a BookCrossing anniversary convention held each year, where BookCrossers come together to enjoy organized literary-related events and release books together.

 The location of the convention changes each year; here is a list of past and forthcoming conventions: